SSpeights/PowerShellGuide/pipelining.md

 * You process that data and "do" something with it.
 * You output the results of your processing

-And you can repeat this pattern mutiple times, using the output of the previous pipeline a the "Get" data for the next one, enabling real power from the command line!
+And you can repeat this pattern multiple times at different scales, using the output of the previous pipeline as the "Get" data for the next one, enabling real power from the command line!

 Example: Using the pipeline you get all the PS-Verbs, you filter the verbs - only showing the verbs in the security goup, and you output those groups to a file.